Cape Town hosts the first World Engineering Education Forum and Global Engineering Deans’ Council Conference in Africa

 “So, improving engineering education for the 21st century using new digital technologies and others such as automation, artificial intelligence is going to give us that leap frogging for us to achieve sustainable development,” Professor Kupe told IOL.

-The conference is currently hosting more than 350 delegates from over 20 countries and six continents.
+The conference is currently under way and is hosting more than 350 delegates from over 20 countries and six continents.

 IOL